-Challenge number Detail of challenge 1 Oral language skills (CLL) of children entering Nursery and Reception are generally below the expected level of attainment for their age, which negatively impacts on academic progress in subsequent years and this is more prevalent amongst our disadvantaged pupils.
-The oral language skills and vocabulary development of children in KS1 have also been negatively impacted by COVID school closures over the past 18 months.
+Challenge number Detail of challenge 1 Oral language skills (CLL) of children entering Nursery and Reception are well below the expected level of attainment for their age, which negatively impacts on academic progress in subsequent years and this is more prevalent amongst our disadvantaged pupils.
+The oral language skills and vocabulary development of children in KS1 have also been negatively impacted by COVID school closures.
 2 Internal assessments indicate that pupils eligible for PPG are currently achieving lower levels of attainment compared to the cohort in most year groups.
-3 Internal assessments indicate that pupils with higher prior attainment, or the potential for higher attainment, who are eligible for PPG are making slower progress than other higher attaining pupils across KS2.
+3 Internal assessments indicate that pupils with the potential for higher attainment, who are eligible for PPG are making slower progress than other higher attaining pupils across KS2.
 4 Some pupils eligible for PPG have lower levels of 'cultural capital' through fewer opportunities for enrichment and wider personal development outside school, which impact on attainment, particularly in reading and writing.
-These pupils were particularly adversely affected by the lack of enrichment opportunities during periods of school closure.
+These pupils were particularly adversely affected by the lack of enrichment opportunities during periods of school closure due to COVID.
 5 We have observed an increased incidence of social and emotional difficulties among pupils eligible for PPG and lower levels of self-confidence, which have a negative impact on academic progress.
-6 Some pupils eligible for PPG have been particularly adversely affected by periods of COVID-19 school closures and home-learning over the past 18 months due to and lack of devices/sharing devices with siblings, which has led to inconsistent progress.
+6 Some pupils eligible for PPG were particularly adversely affected by periods of COVID-19 school closures and home-learning due to and lack of devices/sharing devices with siblings, which has led to inconsistent progress.
 7 Levels of parental engagement for pupils eligible for PPG are lower than the overall level of parental engagement across the school.